lonycell/grafana.v7/docs/sources/features/datasources/stackdriver.md

 - `$<varname>` Example: `metric.label.$metric_label`
 - `[[varname]]` Example: `metric.label.[[metric_label]]`

 Why two ways?
 The first syntax is easier to read and write but does not allow you to use a variable in the middle of a word.
-When the _Multi-value_ or _Include all value_ options are enabled, Grafana converts the labels from plain text to a regex compatible string, which means you have to use `=~` instead of `=`.
+When the _Multi-value_ or _Include all value_ options are enabled, ThingSPIN converts the labels from plain text to a regex compatible string, which means you have to use `=~` instead of `=`.

 ## Annotations